JetBrains/kotlin-mobile-docs/topics/concurrency-with-coroutines.md

 The code inside `saveData` will be run on another thread.
 That will freeze `id`, but becuause `id` is a field in the parent class, it will also freeze the parent class.

 Please reference the more detailed Kotlin/Native concurrency docs to understand how this works and how to resolve issues.
 As it pertains to coroutines, just understand that they follow the same rules as everything else.
+Captured state will be frozen.

 ## Returned Data

 Data returned from a different thread is also frozen.
-This is generally fine.
+This is generally fine, as the data returned is usually some form of data object.
+Common best practice advises immutable data, but even if you intend to return mutable state, you'll genenrally figure out right away that your returned value cannot be changed.

 ```kotlin
 val dc = runBlocking(Dispatchers.Default) {